On the linear transformation between inertial frames: Proof of linear transformation

 \section{Proof of linear transformation}

-Consider two inertial frames $\Sigma$ and $\Sigma'$ with $\Sigma'$ moving with respect to $\Sigma$ at the velocity $v$ ($v\neq c$).
+Consider two inertial frames $\Sigma$ and $\Sigma'$ with $\Sigma'$ moving with respect to $\Sigma$ at a constant speed $v$ ($v\neq c$) along the $x$ axis.
 We suppose that the coordinate and time in each inertial frame are defined based on standard method.
-Initially, the clock at the origin of $\Sigma'$ was synchronized with the clock at the origin of $\Sigma$, i.e, $x=0$, $t=0$, $x'=0$, $t'=0$ (in principle any point can be chosen to synchronize the clocks, for convenience we choose the coordinate origins).
+Initially, the clock at the origin of $\Sigma'$ was synchronized with the clock at the origin of $\Sigma$, i.e, $x=0$, $t=0$, $x'=0$, $t'=0$ (in principle any point can be chosen to synchronize the clocks, for convenience we choose the origins of the coordinates).
 A general transformation between $\Sigma'$ and $\Sigma$ is \numparts

 \endnumparts and the differential forms are \numparts \endnumparts where the functions $f$ and $g$ are arbitrary functions of two variables.